mousebird-consulting-inc/WhirlyGlobe/tutorial/android/vector-data.md

 layout: android-tutorial
 ---

-*Tutorial by Nicholas Hallahan.*

-This tutorial guides you through adding GeoJSON vector data to your map.
+This tutorial guides you through adding GeoJSON vector data to your globe.

+### Create AsyncTask

 Picking up from the previous tutorial, create a new Java file in your `helloearth` package.
 Name it `GeoJsonHttpTask.java`.
-You can reference the completed [GeoJsonHttpTask.java](https://github.com/mousebird/AndroidTutorialProject/blob/master/app/src/main/java/io/theoutpost/helloearth/GeoJsonHttpTask.java) on Github.
+You can reference the completed [GeoJsonHttpTask.java](https://github.com/mousebird/AndroidTutorialProject/blob/master/app/src/main/com/mousebirdconsulting/helloearth/GeoJsonHttpTask.java) on Github.

-### Create AsyncTask

-This Java class will extend `AsyncTask` , allowing you to do an HTTP request in the background.
+This Java class will extend `AsyncTask`, representing an HTTP request for GeoJSON in the background which adds the result to the given controller.
 Doing a long-lasting task in as an AsyncTask keeps your main UI thread from locking up.
 Paste the following boilerplate code in your `GeoJsonHttpTask.java` file.

 ```java
 package io.theoutpost.helloearth;